Home

 At California, they also knew his second cousins Edward Campbell Miner and Andrew J. 'Bud' Enos, in their class of 1909.
 These relationships may have sown the seeds of the first Minerd Reunion, held just four years after graduation, where Roy and his father, and Ed's father, were organizers and officers.

 From 1904 to 1906, Roy taught at the Leith Coke Works near Uniontown.
-(Leith is seen here in a rare old postcard.
-Note how close the worker houses at left are to the railroad tracks at center and coke ovens to the right.)
-He later taught in the town of Belle Vernon (1910) before becoming principal of Fairchance grade and high schools (1910-1913).
+He later was an educator in the town of Belle Vernon (1910) before becoming principal of Fairchance grade and high schools (1910-1913).
 Botany was a favorite subject.
-Nell taught 8th grade at Uniontown, PA, the first known woman teacher in our family to be college-educated.

 A voracious reader, Roy had a large collection of books.
 Among these were The Works of George Eliot, in Twelve Volumes, published by P.F.
 Collier & Son, and The Works of Washington Irving, in 15 volumes, published by The Co-operative Publication Society.
 He added the Eliot series to his personal library on Sept.
 30, 1909, and so inscribed one of the books in the set.